Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/index.md

 ## SDKs

-Client-side SDKs work in a single-user context; server-side SDKs work in a multi-user context.
+Client-side SDKs work in a single-user context.
+Server-side SDKs work in a multi-user context.

 ### Client-side